Astereognosis

 Astereognosis is associated with lesions of the parietal lobe or dorsal column or parieto-temporo-occipital lobe (posterior association areas) of either the right or left hemisphere of the cerebral cortex.
 Despite cross-talk between the dorsal and ventral cortices, fMRI results suggest that those with ventral cortex damage are less sensitive to object 3D structure than those with dorsal cortex damage.
 Unlike the ventral cortex, the dorsal cortex can compute object representations.
 Thus, those with object recognition impairments are more likely to have acquired damage to the dorsal cortex.
-Those suffering from Alzheimer’s disease show a reduction in stereognosis, the ability to perceive and recognize the form of an object in the absence of visual and auditory information.
-This supports the notion that astereognosis appears to be an associative disorder in which the connections between tactile information and memory is disturbed.

 While astereognosis is characterized by the lack of tactile recognition in both hands, it seems to be closely related to tactile agnosia (impairment connected to one hand).
 Tactile agnosia observations are rare and case-specific.
 Josef Gerstmann recounts his experience with patient JH, a 34-year-old infantryman who suffered a lesion to the posterior parietal lobe due to a gunshot.
 Following the injury, JH was unable to recognize or identify everyday objects by their meaning, origin, purpose and use with his left hand using tactile sensation alone.
 His motility performance, elementary sensitivity, and speech were intact, and he lacked abnormalities in brain nerves.

 The majority of all objects JH touched with his left hand went unrecognized, but very simple objects (i.e. globes, pyramids, cube, etc.) were regularly recognized based on form alone.
 For more complex objects, his behavior and recognition varied daily based on his tactile resources that changed over time and depended on his fatigue.
 That is, JH’s ability to recognize depended on his concentration and ability to recognize simple forms and single qualities like size, shape, etc. With further interrogation and greater effort, he was able to correctly identify more specific features of an object (i.e. softness, rounded or cornered, broad or narrow) and could even draw a copy of it, but he was often left unable to identify the object by name, use, or origin.
 This behavioral deficit occurred even if JH had handled the object in his fully intact right hand.